abukhan1/ABUZAR-KHAN/README.md

-- 👋 Hi, I’m @Asif Shaikh
+- 👋 Hi, I’m @Abuzar Khan
 - 👀 I’m interested in learning new technologies...
 - 🌱 I’m currently learning Data science...
 - 💞️ I’m looking new opportunities to enhance my skills ...
-- 📫 How to reach me ...
-Shaikhasif694@gmail.com
+- 📫 How to reach me ... abuzar4828@gmail.com

 <!---